devnexus/devnexus-site/README.md

 ## Cloud Foundry Mode

-The easiest to deploy DevNexus is using Maven.
+The easiest way to deploy DevNexus is using Maven.
 Please update the POM with the credentials that pertain to you:

 ```xml